guowenbin90/ClinicalData/README.md

 [MIMIC-III](https://physionet.org/content/mimiciii/1.4/) (‘Medical Information Mart for Intensive Care’) is a large, single-center database comprising information relating to patients admitted to critical care units at a large tertiary care hospital.

-Extraction, Transformation, and Loading (ETL)
+**Extraction, Transformation, and Loading (ETL) **
+- Data profiling: Understanding the features of the data in a source database
+- Data mapping: Moving data from source location to target location
+- Terminology mapping: Converting codes/values used in source to codes/values allowed in target

 ## ICD-coding